Dana Mladin

 Apparently, the name comes from the Middle Ages, when the city walls were defended by fishermen.
 Anyway, with a loooong fishing rod, I could almost catch a fish from the Danube.

 Beyond the architecture, the beautiful square, the shops, and terraces, this place attracts those who want to take photos of Budapest from above.
-The truth is, the view is really amazing, and the Parliament building is perfectly framed for a photo from here!
+The truth is, the view is really cool, and the Parliament building is perfectly framed for a photo from here!

 There’s a covered terrace with a view of the Parliament and the Danube – Panoramia.
 It’s a fight for seats, especially the ones on the edge.
 You can sit nicely in the shade, drink a beer, a lemonade, eat a salad, a burger, and enjoy the scenery.